-The Governmental Accounting Standards Board (GASB) has issued the following statements which are effective for periods beginning July 1, 2023, or later which may impact the University:
+The Governmental Accounting Standards Board (GASB) has issued the following statements which are effective for periods beginning July 1, 2024, or later which may impact the University:

 Statement No. 101 - Compensated Absences, the statement updates the recognition and measurement guidance for compensated absences by aligning the recognition and measurement guidance under a unified model.
 The statement is effective for fiscal years beginning after December 15, 2023.
-The impact on the University has not yet been determined.
+The impact on the University is being reviewed.